 "Lap strap"

-means a strap which, either in the form of a complete belt or in the form of a component of such a belt passes across the front of, and restrains, directly or not, the child's pelvis.
+means a strap which, either in the form of a complete ECRS belt or in the form of a component of such an ECRS belt passes across the front of, and restrains, directly or not, the child's pelvis.

 "Shoulder strap"

-means that part of a belt which restrains the child's upper torso.
+means that part of an ECRS belt which restrains the child's upper torso.

 "Crotch strap"

-means a strap (or divided straps, where two or more pieces of webbing make it) attached to the Child Restraint System and the lap strap and is so positioned as to pass between the child's thighs; it is designed to prevent the child sliding under the lap belt in normal use and prevent the lap belt moving up off the pelvis in an impact.
+means a strap (or divided straps, where two or more pieces of webbing make it) attached to the Enhanced Child Restraint System and the lap strap and is so positioned as to pass between the child's thighs; it is designed to prevent the child sliding under the lap strap in normal use and prevent the lap strap moving up off the pelvis in an impact.

 "Child-restraining strap"

-means a strap which is a constituent part of the belt (harness) and restrains only the body of the child.
+means a strap which is a constituent part of the ECRS belt (harness) and restrains only the body of the child.

 "Buckle"